cdusold/lethal-moreads/README.md

 This isn't guaranteed to work, but it was running well for us for a while.
 If you run into any issues, please let me know on the [github](https://github.com/cdusold/lethal-moreads) or [discord](https://discord.com/channels/1168655651455639582/1379569936703160340).
+Please turn on the debug setting in the configs and attempt to recreate your issue, if you can.
+But save your logs from when the issue first arose if you can, as BepinEx by default overwrites the log on the game being launched.

 # Recommendations